NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ```

 * Knit and view the results.

+!!! note "Quick recap"
+    In this section you learned some additional details for making nice R Markdown reports in a reproducible research project setting, including setting the root directory, adding tables, setting figure and table captions, and using LaTeX commands for formatting details.

 Congrats!
 You made it to the end and are now an R Markdown expert!